Nothing symbolizes male virility as much as a lush thicket of chest hair, with a trail to boot.

 Our Aglovale Closed Comb Safety Razor, for instance, is not just made from high grade stainless steel for the perfect face-to-shave ratio and balance.
 Instead of a cold metal handle, it is also fitted with a warm, luxurious handle made of valuable sandalwood.

 This safety razor comes with a shave kit to get you started.
 It includes an all natural shaving soap and badger friendly shaving brush, all wrapped up in an elegant box.
+Aside from a straight razor, a safety razor is a disposable razor alternative that can give you the baby-butt smooth shave for your manscaping needs.

 So if you want to get a safety razor that will help you manscape safely while giving you a luxurious shaving experience, add our safety razor to cart now and get the Naked Armor Safety Razor experience.